Sourabh-Kumar04/git/README.md

 This should display the version of Git installed on your system

 ###### Download git using GUI:
-Git is available for Windows, macOS, and Linux and is available at https://git-scm.com/downloads.
+Git is available for Windows, macOS, and Linux and is available at [Git Download](https://git-scm.com/downloads).

 ### Account Github
+For this section click on [Github](#getting-started-with-github)

 ## Terminoly